HL7/US-Core/input/includes/note-and-report-types-scenario1.md

-A client determines the types of reports they can access through DiagnosticReport.
-The server responds with 'foo','bar' ,and 'baz' report types:
+A Client determines the types of reports they can access through DiagnosticReport.
+The Server responds with 'foo','bar' ,and 'baz' report types:

 **Request for DiagnosticReport report type**